 Figure 9.
-Water use in CPW Stage 1, 2015-16 to 2019-20
+Water use in CPW Stage 1, 2015-16 to 2020-21.

-Figure 10 shows a plot illustrating the combined operation of Stages 1 and 2 of the CPW scheme during the 2019-20 year.
-The figure shows irrigation demand (black line) was relatively modest (generally <5 m3/s) until early November 2019.
-Demand then increased to between 15 to 20 m3/s and remained relatively constant through to early March 2020 when it began to taper off through to mid-May (declining to near-zero during the initial COVID lockdown in late March/early April 2020).
-The figure shows a significant proportion of demand between January and April 2020 was supplied from stored water (denoted by red area) due to Rakaia River flows declining below CPW minimum flow cut-offs.
+Figure 10 shows a plot illustrating the combined operation of Stages 1 and 2 of the CPW scheme during the 2020-21 year.
+The figure shows irrigation demand (black line) increased through late October from near-zero to around 15 m3/s.
+Demand then varied in response to rainfall during November and December 2020 before peaking in late January 2021 and subsequently tapering off through late summer and autumn.
+The figure shows a significant proportion of demand in December 2020 and periods during late summer/early autumn 2021 was supplied from stored water (denoted by red area) due to Rakaia River flows declining below CPW minimum flow cut-offs.

 Figure 10.
-Schematic illustration of Stage 1 and 2 operations during the 2019-20 year.
+Schematic illustration of Stage 1 and 2 operations during the 2020-21 year.